gufolabs/gufo_font/docs/index.md

 *Telecom and IT-oriented icon font.*

 Gufo Font is a specialized icon font designed for telecom and IT applications.
 In addition to common UI icons, it includes a wide range of symbols useful for diagrams, network maps, and visualizing complex systems.
-It also features icons inspired by popular vendor stencil packs.
+It also features icons inspired by popular vendor stencil packs, redrawed for visual consistency.

 Gufo Font is a color font built with COLR/CPAL technology, offering numerous benefits:

 * High-quality, scalable graphics
+* Perfect-square glyphs for flawless positioning on maps and charts
 * Consistent design across all icons
 * Smooth and intuitive user experience
 * Broad browser support